Introduction to Python

 ).*__ne__(self, other)

-: overloads the comparison operator other than (!=
+: overloads the not equal to comparison operator (!=

 ).*__gt__(self, other)